 Our Civic Center has 3 arenas where residents can participate in a wide range of programs offered in partnership with our sports associations: hockey, figure skating, ringuette and speed skating.

-Various tournaments and sporting events are hosted at the Civic Center.
-In the off-season, the lobby and arenas are also used for craft fairs, exhibitions, shows, concerts and other events.
+Various tournaments and sporting events are also hosted at the Civic Center.

 Public skating for DDO residents